schombert/Project-Alice/docs/rules.md

 To turn a colony into a regular state, it must have enough bureaucrats with your primary culture to make up define:STATE_CREATION_ADMIN_LIMIT fraction of the population.
 If the colony has a direct land connection to your capital, this doesn't require any free colonial points.
 Otherwise, you must also have define:COLONIZATION_CREATE_STATE_COST x number-of-provinces-in-state x 1v(distance-from-capital/define:COLONIZATION_COLONY_STATE_DISTANCE) free points.

+### Points

+- colonial points: (for nations with rank at least define:COLONIAL_RANK)
+- from naval bases: (1) determined by level and the building definition, except you get only define:COLONIAL_POINTS_FOR_NON_CORE_BASE (a flat rate) for naval bases not in a core province and not connected by land to the capital.
+(2) multiply that result by define:COLONIAL_POINTS_FROM_SUPPLY_FACTOR
+- from units: the colonial points they grant x (1.0 - the fraction the nation's naval supply consumption is over that provided by its naval bases) x define:COLONIAL_POINTS_FROM_SUPPLY_FACTOR
+- plus points from technologies/inventions

 ## Events

 ### Yearly and quarterly pulse